 Not only can extrinsic motivation interfere with intrinsic motivation (overjustification effect), but it is also inferior when it comes to motivating someone.

-Despite the drawbacks, extrinsic motivation is still important, especially in education and in the workplace.
+Despite the drawbacks, extrinsic motivation is still important, especially in educational settings and in the workplace.

 Not every activity is enjoyable for everyone, and not everyone can be passionate about the same thing.
 Therefore, in the absence of intrinsic motivation, we rely on extrinsic motivation to get the job done.